 Setting Criteria & Weights

-Once you activate activity fraud system, you can set the weight of each of the optional criterion to determine how much each check will influence the overall score of the affiliate’s activity fraud.
+Once you activate activity fraud system, you can set the weight of each of the optional criterion to determine how much each check will influence the overall score of the partner’s activity fraud.
 You set which metrics contribute to activity fraud scores.

 Why You Set the Criteria